Jajopi/Plachy-bc-thesis/README.md

 If you provide at least one argument, the recompilation is not invoked.
 If the first argument is `-`, default files are copied without recompilation.

-# README from the forked versio of [KmerCamel🐫](https://github.com/OndrejSladky/kmercamel)
+# README from the forked version of [KmerCamel🐫](https://github.com/OndrejSladky/kmercamel)
 [![KmerCamel test](https://github.com/OndrejSladky/kmercamel/actions/workflows/ci.yml/badge.svg)](https://github.com/OndrejSladky/kmercamel/actions/)

 <!-- vim-markdown-toc GFM -->